UPPMAX/uppmax_intro_cases/docs/intro.md

 - Questions that come up off-line can as well be put here!
 - We will test this very soon!

+### Exercises
+- Exercises may be solved in small groups in classroom or
-- Breakout rooms may be opened for some sessions.
+- Breakout rooms for online students.

+### Type along

 - Shellshare will be used in some cases
+  - You can follow the teacher's typing and be able to copy-pasting if necessary
   - You don't need to install anything
   - just follow the posted link when the teacher is opening it.
   - However, it will only be available during our session and limited to last, perhaps, 500 rows

 ## Example of arrangement for the "worst case"!